aws/aws-eks-best-practices/content/security/docs/iam.md

 IRSA is a feature that allows you to assign an IAM role to a Kubernetes service account.
 It works by leveraging a Kubernetes feature known as [Service Account Token Volume Projection](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/#service-account-token-volume-projection).
 When Pods are configured with a Service Account that references an IAM Role, the Kubernetes API server will call the public OIDC discovery endpoint for the cluster on startup.
 The endpoint cryptographically signs the OIDC token issued by Kubernetes and the resulting token mounted as a volume.
 This signed token allows the Pod to call the AWS APIs associated IAM role.
 When an AWS API is invoked, the AWS SDKs calls `sts:AssumeRoleWithWebIdentity`.
 After validating the token's signature, IAM exchanges the Kubernetes issued token for a temporary AWS role credential.

+When using IRSA, it is important to [reuse AWS SDK sessions](#reuse-aws-sdk-sessions-with-irsa) to avoid unneeded calls to AWS STS.

 Decoding the (JWT) token for IRSA will produce output similar to the example you see below:

 ```json